razoumov/publish/bash.md

 **Quiz 10:** script.sh in molecules Users/nelle/molecules.

-**Exercise:** write a script that takes any number of filenames, e.g., "scriptName.sh cubane.pdb propane.pdb", and does "ls -l" and "wc -l" on each file separating output from different files by an empty line.
+**Exercise:** write a script that takes any number of filenames, e.g., "scriptName.sh cubane.pdb propane.pdb", for each file prints the number of lines and its first five lines, and separates the output from different files by an empty line.

 ## Advanced topic: if statements